aswinks123/Kubernetes-Certification-Handson/README.md

-Hands on learnings to pass Certified Kubernetes Administrator exam
+# Hands on learnings for Certified Kubernetes Administrator exam

+## Key learnings

 #To list all the resources
 kubectl api-resources